kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 You can look them up [online](https://www.base64encode.org), grab them from your app or use `openssl base64` in the terminal.

 !!! info "Base64 flags & charset"
 	The flag field and charset don't necessarily need to be `Base64.DEFAULT` and `UTF_8`.
-Even though they are the most popular, you may choose something else if you prefer.
+Even though they are the most popular, you may choose something else if you prefer, as long as you preserve consistency.

 ??? bug "Bytecode"
 	Here the metadata is hidden and not targetable with basic find-and-replace techniques